kitten404/kitten404/README.md

 ### Hi there 👋

-My name is Quezia, i love everything about technology it fascinates me since i was a teenager...
+My name is Quezia, i love everything about technology, it fascinates me since i was a teenager...

 Here i am gonna show you the CODE </> ^.^

 🔭 I’m currently working on Donus Banking